NickSpringall/workbook/workbook.md

 JSON syntax is very similar to JavaScript objects.
 Because of this, a JSON string can be seamlessly parsed into a JavaScript array object with the JSON.parse() method to be manipulated.
 Conversely, in order to send data to an API or for any other reason, a JavaScript object can also be easily converted into a JSON string with the JSON.stringify().

-In the following example a const 'max' is created by parsing the 'info' JSON string const.
+In the following example, a variable 'max' is created by parsing the 'info' JSON string const.

 ```js
 const info = `{